11bus11/book-store1/README.md

 # E-shop - Book store
 This is a store i created for my 5th project in the Code Institute Software Development Course.
 It is a simple book store with a small selection of books.
 It is called Dino's book store, after my cat.

+## Creator goals
+- Create a functioning e-commerse website with a search bar.
+- Making it possible to add products and articles from the front-end.
+- Giving the user the option to add a product to a wishlist.
+- The user being able to contact the store directly from the website.

 ## UX - User Experience
 ### User Stories
 Site user: